annakioko/To-Do-List-phase-1-project/README.md

 ## Local Storage

 Tasks are stored in the browser's local storage, allowing data persistence across page reloads.
-T he app uses JSON serialization and deserialization to store and retrieve task data.
+The app uses JSON serialization and deserialization to store and retrieve task data.

 ## Usage